bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Change the spec
 ~~~~~~~~~~~~~~~

+The previous sections were focused on helping the Working Group evaluate proposals and discuss tradeoffs in the specification issue.
+Once there is alignment on the high-level approach, the next step is typically a more concrete proposal in the form of a pull request for the specification.
+This is the responsibility of the specification's editors, but others can create the initial proposal and otherwise help with this.

 Most specifications are maintained in :term:`GitHub`.
 Proposing a change is done by submitting a pull request.
 The steps for doing so are mostly the same as `the steps for web-platform-tests <https://web-platform-tests.org/writing-tests/github-intro.html>`__.